krzychoooo/Out_0-10V/README.md

 This library requires the use of the library <a href="https://github.com/RobTillaart/MCP4725.git" target="_blank">https://github.com/RobTillaart/MCP4725.git</a>

 ## How to use:
-Run example 1.
-* This Arduino library is designed for easy operation of the Mercury OUT10V module.
-This library requires the use of the library.

-How to use

 Run example 1
 * Connect the serial port to the monitor (9600).